 NYCEDC's Queens Plaza project is transforming Queens' front door into an inviting gateway to the borough and includes public space, improved roadway design and streetscapes, and enhanced pedestrian walkways.

-The Queens Plaza Pedestrian and Bicycle Improvement Project, which is currently under construction, is transforming this primary entry point into Long Island City and Queens into a dynamic and appealing gateway.
+The Queens Plaza Pedestrian and Bicycle Improvement Project, completed in Spring 2012, is transforming this primary entry point into Long Island City and Queens into a dynamic and appealing gateway.
 Queens Plaza is located in the Long Island City (LIC) business district, one of the City’s greatest assets, with ample capacity to support the growing need for affordable office space.
 Long Island City was rezoned for high density mixed-use development, and substantial development projects are in their planning stages or currently under way.
-The Queens Plaza project will complement the nearby Jackson Avenue streetscape improvements, which were completed in 2010.
+The Queens Plaza project complements the nearby Jackson Avenue streetscape improvements, which were completed in 2010.

 The project area includes Queens Plaza North to Queens Plaza South, from Northern Boulevard/Queens Plaza East to 21st Street.
 The project aims to improve the flow of traffic and enhance the pedestrian environment with new sidewalks, curbs, plantings, landscaped traffic medians, and improved lighting.

 The project will also include a 1.5-acre open space with artisan-designed benches and pavers, a bikeway, and a pedestrian walkway.
 The project is supported by $37.7 million in federal funds and $6.6 million in City Capital funds.

-The new 1.5-acre open space at Queens Plaza will turn a former commuter parking lot into a green oasis, with an array of benches and plantings to make the space an inviting public place.
-The park will feature non-invasive, drought-tolerant native plantings and Artist Michael Singer designed a system of interlocking, permeable pavers that will direct stormwater to the plantings.
+Dutch Kills Green, the new 1.5-acre open space at Queens Plaza, turned a former commuter parking lot into a green oasis, with an array of benches and plantings to make the space an inviting public place.
+The park features non-invasive, drought-tolerant native plantings and artist Michael Singer designed a system of interlocking, permeable pavers that will direct stormwater to the plantings.

 Wallace Robert & Todd's design for Queens Plaza received The American Institute of Architects/NY's 2008 Merit Award.